Holly Name Meaning: Origin & Significance

 Holly in Literature

 One of the most famous literary characters named Holly is Holly Golightly, the protagonist of Truman Capote’s novella “Breakfast at Tiffany’s.”
-Holly is a socialite who is searching for love and meaning in her life.
+Holly is a socialite who is searching for love & meaning in her life.
 The character was famously portrayed by Audrey Hepburn in the film adaptation of the book.

-Holly in Film and Television
+Holly in Film & Television

 One of the most memorable television characters named Holly is Holly Flax from the American version of “The Office.”
 Holly is a human resources representative who becomes romantically involved with the show’s protagonist, Michael Scott.